au-ts/libvmm/docs/MANUAL.md

 The block device communicates with a hardware block device via a sDDF block virtualiser.

-### Sound

-The sound device makes use of the 'sound' device class in sDDF.

-There are no feature bits to implement.
-The legacy interface is not supported.

-The sound device communicates with a hardware sound device via a sDDF sound virtualiser.

 ### Network

 The network device makes use of the 'net' device class in sDDF.